16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 Standing on a busy train

-On the good days, we’re able to sit for most of the train commute – but on the bad days (and they happen frequently) – we’re forced to stand.
+On the good days, we’re able to sit for most of the train commute – but on the bad days (and they happen) – we’re forced to stand.

-A good pair of shoes can make a HUGE difference here.
+A good pair of shoes makes a HUGE difference here.

 This is even more important if you’re wearing hard-soled business shoes all day, a pair of purpose-bought commuter shoes can give your feet a well-deserved breather, not to mention can prevent ongoing foot and ankle pain.